-ACFP acknowledges the Traditional Owners of the lands on which we live and work across Australia and pay respect to Elders past and present.
+ACFP acknowledges the Traditional Owners of the lands on which we live and work across Australia and pays respect to Elders past, present and emerging.
 We acknowledge that sovereignty has never been ceded.
 ACFP recognises and celebrates the extraordinary contribution that Aboriginal and Torres Strait Islander peoples have made through millennia to all aspects of Australian life, culture and the environment.
 May all their songlines endure.